 In the early years of the electrical engineering courses, students concentrate on acquiring knowledge of the basic sciences, particularly mathematics and physics, with an engineering component which increases progressively to the final year, when students elect, with the approval of the Head of the School, to study in specialized fields of electrical engineering.
-At the same time they take subjects common to all students in electrical engineering.
-A list of available electives (which may vary from year to year) is given in the course description.
 Students in doubt as to which programme patterns are desirable or permissible should consult the Head of the School.